hummingbot/hummingbot-site/docs/v2-strategies/executors.md

 ### PositionExecutor:

- In comparison to the ArbitrageExecutor, the PositionExecutor is more focused on managing a single trading position with various exit strategies, whereas the ArbitrageExecutor is designed for executing arbitrage opportunities between two different markets.
-The PositionExecutor includes more complex risk management features like trailing stop loss and handles a wider range of market conditions and order types.
+ In comparison to the `ArbitrageExecutor`, the `PositionExecutor` is more focused on managing a single trading position with various exit strategies, whereas the `ArbitrageExecutor` is designed for executing arbitrage opportunities between two different markets.
+The `PositionExecutor` includes more complex risk management features like trailing stop loss and handles a wider range of market conditions and order types.

 **Purpose:**

 Manages a single trading position with comprehensive rules for opening, closing, and risk management.

 **Key Features:**

 - Supports stop loss, take profit, and time limit for position management.

 - Includes trailing stop loss functionality.

 - Manages market and limit orders under various conditions.

 - Provides detailed profit and loss calculation.

 - Handles budget checking for position opening.

 **Advantages:**